 Sojourners at Stony Point Center

 Stony Point Center welcomes individuals to spend private time on our campus as sojourners.
-Spend one night or several, enjoy our outdoor spaces, interfaith art display, gift shop, and quality farm to table dining made from scratch.
+Spend one night or several, enjoy our outdoor spaces, art space, gift shop, and quality farm to table dining made from scratch.

 At Stony Point, sojourners will find a welcoming place to rest, rejuvinate peacefully and fully destress.
 They can focus on projects free from distractions.
-For sojourners with their own transportation, Stony Point can be an attractive home base for exploring the many attractions of the Hudson Valley.
+For sojourners with their own vehicle, Stony Point can be an attractive home base for exploring the many attractions of the Hudson Valley.

 For a quiet get-away, we especially recommend sojourning Sunday through Thursday, when there are often fewer large groups on our campus.

-Our sojourner rates are based on location and occupancy.
-Availability of rooms varies.
+Our sojourner rates are based on location and availibility.
 Please note that our lodges have a shared bathroom in the hallway.
 Rooms in Gilmor Sloane House have private bathrooms.

 We can help individuals that are not part of a group arrange transportation, but we can't offer discounted rates.
 There is no charge for pick up and drop off at the Stony Point bus stop with advance notice.

 Recharge and revitalize in a caring environment.
 Create your own individual retreat time at Stony Point Center.
 Take advantage of the Center and Library for the Bible and Social Justice while you are here (www.clbsj.org).
 Come reflect and renew to reclaim the inner you!

 Stay in one of our lodges, Sunday night through Friday morning, all meals included, for $425/per person.